WilliCodes/obsidian-tasks/README.md

 - `is recurring`
 - `is not recurring`
 - `path (includes|does not include) <path>`
+- `tags (includes|does not include) #<tag> [,#<tag> ...]`
+    - The file containing the task must include/not include the provided tag.
+    - If multiple tags are provided, only one has to match the condition.
+    - (If all tags should be included/not included, separate them in multiple filters.)
+    - Matches case-insensitive (disregards capitalization).
 - `description (includes|does not include) <string>`
     - Matches case-insensitive (disregards capitalization).
 - `heading (includes|does not include) <string>`